Top quality Bernedoodles Standard Bernedoodles, Mini Bernedoodles, and Tiny Bernedoodle puppies. "Often imitated, never duplicated"

 In almost all cases, the puppy will respond very quickly to treatment, within five or ten minutes.
 However, if treatment doesn’t reverse the symptoms within this time frame take your puppy to the veterinarian immediately as something else could have caused the signs.
 Even when your baby dog responds quickly it’s a good idea to have the vet check your puppy sometime that day to be sure everything is as it should be.

-risk, a small breed puppy has of getting hypoglycemia, we do not allow our Tiny Bernedoodles to go home until 9-10 weeks and prefer to keep them until they are 10 weeks old.
+Because of the risk, a small breed puppy has of getting hypoglycemia, we do not allow our Tiny Bernedoodles to go home until 9-10 weeks and prefer to keep them until they are 10 weeks old.

 The reason we keep our Tiny Bernedoodles until they are 10 weeks old is because smaller breeds need to stay with their littermates longer than a large breed.
 If smaller breeds are taken away from their littermates to early it can cause the puppy to be overstressed or cause the puppy to get hypoglycemia.